danvk/crosswalk/README.md

 Because it has a hard dependency on [template literal types][ts41].
 These are used to [generate types based on Express paths][tweet].

+If you get errors about `Type 'any' is not assignable to type 'never'.`, it might be because you're using an old version of TypeScript, either in your project or in your editor.

 **What's with the name?**

 A crosswalk is a _safe route_ across a road.
 Also a nod to [Sidewalk Labs][swl],